mina-akimi/vitest-console-untangle-reporter/README.md

 # Limitations

 - The reporter only prints the console output for failed test cases.
 This is because it's adapted from the `DefaultReporter`, which only prints errors on failed tests.
+- This reporter works by replacing the global `console` with one that outputs to the log files.
+As a result, this only works if the tests files are run in [isolation](https://vitest.dev/guide/improving-performance) (i.e., not sharing global `console`), and test cases inside a file are not run [concurrently](https://vitest.dev/guide/features#running-tests-concurrently).
+- This only intercepts `console` logs.
+Any other ways that print out to stdout/stderr are not captured.

 # License